massimocannas/Quantitative-Methods-for-Business/group_1/README.md

 _**Project Overview**_
 The objective of this project is to support a student in selecting a subset of exams and seminars in order to maximize academic performance, subject to constraints on available study time and required academic credits (CFU).
-The project follows a two-step methodological approach, as required by the course:
+The project follows a two-step methodological approach:

 1. Formulation of a deterministic optimization model, assuming certainty in exam outcomes.
 2. Extension of the model to a stochastic setting, introducing uncertainty in the probability of passing exams.